Project Unincorporated MN

 Quick exhibit walk through before tear down.

-MORE PHOTOS TO COME FROM THE EXHBIT.
+MORE PHOTOS TO COME FROM THE EXHIBIT.
 STAY TUNED :).
-In the meantime check out the project social meida pages, click on them below.
+In the meantime check out the project social media pages, click on them below.

 From left to right.
 Top row: Angle Inlet: Jim’s Corner, the last one- room school house in MN and the first telephone on the Angle installed 1989.
 Middle row: Country Store in Alida, shelves of goods and local art, Zerkel General Store & Gas Station.
 Last row: Church in the Pines in Gates Corner.